fdanza/solar_panels_uy_dagostidanza_public/README.md

-# solar_panels_uy_dagostidanza_public
+# The Impact of Solar Panel Installation on Electricity Consumption and Production: A Firm's Perspective
-GitHub repository for the project "The Impact of Solar Panel Installation on Electricity Consumption and Production: A Firm's Perspective"
+This is a GitHub repository for the project "The Impact of Solar Panel Installation on Electricity Consumption and Production: A Firm's Perspective" by [Natalia D'Agosti](https://sites.google.com/view/nataliadagosti/home) and [Facundo Danza](https://www.facundodanza.com/)